 Scope completeness - covering a well-defined area of the business in terms of capability, process, org structure, ...

-Viewpoint completeness - showing requirements for people, process, data, technology, ...
+Viewpoint completeness - showing requirements across all viewpoints - people, process, data, technology, ...
 Constraint completeness - identifying requirements relating to privacy, security, compliance, risk, ...

 Transition plan - not just data migration but also process change, big bang versus phased, ...
 Quality and support plan - verification, validation and testing, monitoring and improvement.
 What is critical before going live versus what can be refined later.
 RAID - risks, assumptions, issues and dependencies